vg26/ra-learning-git/README.md

     - git commit -m "Added the description in the readme file" (commited the changes)
     - git push (pushed the changed to remote)

+ File has been updated to simulate the git rebase flow